DilshanKularathna/skynet01-project/README.md

 ---

 ## 🎮 RPG_game
-- **Jac RPG Game** built with immersive gameplay and AI-driven mechanics.
+- **Jac RPG Game** built using Jac and jac-byllm mechanics.
-- A playground for experimenting with intelligent NPCs and adaptive storylines.
+- The map and enimies is handled by the Language Model.

 ---